 143. Contact Us page

 You get a plus point if your website has a contact us page with sufficient and accurate information.
-It’s good if your contact details match whois info.
+It’s good if your contact details match the whois info.

 144. Service or Policy Pages